gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Successful Retrieval of Bills

-The successful Retrieval of bils scenarios can be completed by clicking the following buttons
+The successful Retrieval of bills scenarios can be completed by clicking the following buttons

 * View Account Bills